vyahello/web-hits-counter/README.md

 - run `pip install -r requirements.txt` to install all require python packages

 ### Run unittests
+Run `pytest -v tests/unitests` from shell in the root directory of the repository.

+### Run functional tests
-Run `pytest -v` from shell in the root directory of the repository.
+Run `pytest -v tests/functional` from shell in the root directory of the repository.